Contents

 H2(Pool.55002)

-It seems that this site is heterogenous.
-In which case you may wish to use the DiagPlots function to check for any outliers etc. You can also compare with the discordancy measure which can be seen in the second to last column of the pooling group created.
+It seems that this site is homogenous.
+Either way, may wish to use the DiagPlots function to check for any outliers etc. You can also compare with the discordancy measure which can be seen in the second to last column of the pooling group created.

 DiagPlots(Pool.55002)

 Let’s pretend that site 8010 and site 76017 are to be removed.
-In this case, only because they have the highest discordancy.
-We will also pretend a more thorough analysis was undertaken.
+We will also pretend a thorough analysis was undertaken which justified their removal (and the inclusion of any replacements).
 To remove the sites, we recreate the pooling group and use the exclude option.
-The function automatically adds the next site/s with the lowest similarity distance measure if the total number of AMAX in the group has dropped below 500 (or whatever we set as the N argument when using the Pool function, which has a default of 500).
+The function automatically adds the next site/s with the lowest similarity distance measure if the total number of AMAX in the group has dropped below 800 (or whatever we set as the N argument when using the Pool function, which has a default of 800).

 Pool.55002 <- Pool(CDs = CDs.55002, exclude = c(8010, 76017))

-Using the H2 function again the heterogeneity appears to have reduced but the group is still not considered homogenous.
+Using the H2 function again the heterogeneity appears to have reduced.
 We will leave it at that for now and check for the best distribution.

-There are two function to do this and they both compare the GEV and the Generalised logistic distributions.
-The first is the Zdist outlined in FEH volume 3.
+There are two functions to do this and they both compare four distributions; the GEV, the Generalised logistic, the Gumbel, and the Kappa3 distributions.
+The first is the Zdist outlined in Hosking and Wallis (1997).

 Zdists(Pool.55002)